MicrosoftLearning/mslearn-openai/Instructions/Exercises/06-use-own-data.md

     > **Tip**: You can use the **Maximize panel size** (**^**) icon in the terminal toolbar to see more of the console text.

-2. Review the response to the prompt `Tell me about London`, which should includes an answer as well as some details of the data used to ground the prompt, which was obtained from your search service.
+2. Review the response to the prompt `Tell me about London`, which should include an answer as well as some details of the data used to ground the prompt, which was obtained from your search service.

     > **Tip**: If you want to see the citations from your search index, set the variable ***show citations*** near the top of the code file to **true**.